-The purpose of this paper is to describe a very successful problem solving environment that has been developed with financial and technical assistance from local industries.
+The purpose of this paper is to provide insight into the "laboratory/design based problem solving learning environment" that has been developed with financial and technical assistance from local industries.
+The discussion will also identify how the "need" for this type of project based curriculum became obvious.
 Four prerequisite courses are briefly described before focusing on the project based capstone course.
 These four courses provide the students with the technical skill sets needed to succeed in the senior level capstone course.
+Accomplishments and outcomes from the student perspective, the University perspective, and the industry perspective will also be shared.

 Our advancing world of computer integration, process control, industrial automation, and telecommunications requires technical problem solvers and knowledgeable decision makers.
-"The activities of problem solving and decision making are closely intertwined",1 and both skills can effective be learned through project based capstone courses.
+"The activities of problem solving and decision making are closely intertwined",1 and both skills can effectively be learned through project based capstone courses.
 Industrial partnering has enabled the development of a state-of-the-art power and automation curriculum and project based problem solving learning environment for our students and also for the communities beyond campus.

-The project based problem solving learning environment is organized into clusters.
+The laboratory/design based problem solving learning environment is organized into clusters.
 These clusters are equipped with components such as computers, printers, programmable logic controllers, sensors, pneumatic valves and actuators, mechanisms, rotary index tables, hydraulic cylinders, electric motors, and vibratory feeder bowls.
-In the senior capstone course, participants are grouped into teams that solve realistic industrial problems such as parts sorting, quality control, clamp and work circuits, material handling, and component assembly.
+In the senior capstone course, participants are grouped into teams that design and solve realistic industrial problems such as parts sorting, quality control, clamp and work circuits, material handling, and component assembly.